DJ LeMahieu Player Props: Yankees vs. Guardians

-After going 0-for-1 in his last game, DJ LeMahieu and the New York Yankees take on the Cleveland Guardians (who will hand the ball to Hunter Gaddis) at 6:10 PM ET on Tuesday.
+DJ LeMahieu -- 2-for-4 with a double in his last game -- will be in action for the New York Yankees against the Cleveland Guardians, with Peyton Battenfield on the mound, on April 12 at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Guardians.
+In his last game, he racked up two hits (going 2-for-4 with a double) against the Guardians.

 DJ LeMahieu Game Info & Props vs. the Guardians